 These key moments in history are known as the D-Day Landings and the Battle of Normandy.
-It was a brave and calculated military campaign that brought together the Allied forces by land, air and sea to eventually defeat Germany.
+It was a brave and calculated military campaign that brought together the Allied forces by land, air, and sea to eventually defeat Germany.

-Join us for an adventure of a lifetime
+The adventure of a lifetime

-Walk in the footsteps of heroes
+Walking in the footsteps of heroes

-Day 1: Soak up Southwick House
+Day 1: Soaking up Southwick House

-Southwick House: The location Operation Overlord was finalised and the headquarters of the main Allied commanders led by General Eisenhower.
+Southwick House: The location of Operation Overlord was finalised and the headquarters of the main Allied commanders led by General Eisenhower.

 Royal Military Police Museum: Here, you can trace the history of the Royal Military Police from its origins on horseback to today’s high-speed motorcyclists.